ulissesj/generic-scripts/README.md

 # generic-scripts
-Some random scripts wirtten in bash
+Some random scripts wirtten in bash and python